ionic-team/ionic-framework/core/src/utils/test/playwright/docs/usage-instructions.md

 ### Generating or Updating Ground Truths Without Docker (Local Development)

-While we recommend generating ground truths insider of Docker it is possible to generate ground truths without it.
+While we recommend generating ground truths inside of Docker it is possible to generate ground truths without it.
 Note that these generated ground truths can only be used for local testing and will not update the ground truths stored in the repo.

 If the reference branch has changed since the last time you generated ground truths you may need to update your local ground truths.